EngineeringLast Updated May 30, 20248 min read

-As security threats become more commonplace, dev teams that rely on just one type of testing leave their applications vulnerable to attack.
+As cybersecurity threats become more commonplace, dev teams that rely on just one type of software testing leave their applications vulnerable to attack.
 To be successful, teams must look beyond the most common testing methods.
-Two alternative methods, static application security testing (SAST) and dynamic application security testing (DAST) fill those security gaps.
-SAST is open box testing that scans a software application from the inside out before it is compiled or executed.
-In contrast, DAST testing simulates the actions of a malicious actor trying to break into your application from the outside.
+Two complementary approaches, static application security testing (SAST) and dynamic application security testing (DAST), can help you fill those security gaps.

 What is SAST?

 The SAST methodology guides developers to begin testing their application at early development stages without executing a functional component.
 This approach discovers application source code security flaws early and avoids leaving security issues to later development phases.
-This decreases development time and enhances overall program security.
+This shortens development cycles and enhances overall program security.

 SAST testing tools